-The undersigned attorney for the United States certifies this brief complies with the type-volume limitation of Federal Rule of spaced using Century Schoolbook, 14-point font.
+The undersigned attorney for the United States certifies this brief complies with the type-volume limitation of Federal Rule of Appellate Procedure 32.
+The brief has 5,854 words, proportionally spaced using Century Schoolbook, 14-point font.
 The brief was prepared using Word for Microsoft 365.
 The undersigned attorney also certifies that the brief has been scanned for viruses and, to the best of our ability and technology, believes it is virus-free.